 Have a well-draining soil mix ready.
-Add it one third up in the new container.
-Put the prepared plant into the container and backfill, tamping soil down as you go.
+Add it one-third up in the new container.
+Put the prepared plant into the container and backfill, tamping the soil down as you go.

 Water in lightly.
 Moisten the soil, but do not drench.
 If you did not fertilize before dormancy, give it a light feeding of liquid houseplant fertilizer high in phosphate.